 Share a Meal

 Food is one of the great connectors in this world.
 It brings together people from all different generations, and from all cultures and walks of life.
-Sharing a meal with family and friends is one of the great treasures of the holiday season, and it can be a great opportunity to connect with your aging loved one.
+Sharing a meal with family and friends is one of the great treasures of the holiday season, and it can be a fantastic opportunity to connect with your aging loved one.

 - Connect with other family members or neighbors to have them check in and spend time with your loved one, if you’re too far away to visit in person

-- Hire a service to help decorate your loved one’s home for the holidays, or to prepare a special meal around the holidays
+- Hire a service to help decorate your loved one’s home for the holidays, or to prepare a special meal

 Make Sure There’s Always a Friendly Face

-The holiday season can be a time of great joy, love, and togetherness, but it’s hard to deny that it can also be busy and stressful – for you and your elderly loved ones alike.
-One step that might help is to bring on the assistance of a professional in-home companion for your loved one.
+The holiday season can be a time of tremendous joy, love, and togetherness, but it’s hard to deny that it can also be busy and stressful — for you and your elderly loved ones alike.
+One step that might help is to bring on the assistance of a professional in-home companion for your senior loved one.

 A companion can also help provide driving services, making sure your loved one is able to make it to meetings with family and friends, parties, or religious services.
 During family gatherings, a companion can help make sure that your elderly loved one has support, so that you can focus on many of the other aspects that go into hosting a successful holiday.